 The average household causes about 6 tonnes of carbon dioxide every year.
-Based on this assessment, your home currently produces approximately 1.5 tonnes of carbon dioxide every year.
-Adopting the recommendations in this report can reduce emissions and protect the environment.
-If you were to install these recommendations you could reduce this amount by 1.0 tonnes per year.
-You could reduce emissions even more by switching to renewable energy sources.
+Based on this assessment, your home currently produces approximately 1.0 tonnes of carbon dioxide every year.
+You could reduce emissions by switching to renewable energy sources.

-The environmental impact rating is a measure of a home's impact on the environment in terms of carbon dioxide (CO2) emissions based on standardised assumptions about occupancy and energy use.
+The environmental impact rating is a measure of a home's impact on the environment in terms of carbon dioxide $(CO_2)$ emissions based on standardised assumptions about occupancy and energy use.
 The higher the rating the less impact it has on the environment.